-Most people, but not everyone, can remortgage their home when they want a new mortgage deal.
+Most people can remortgage their home when they want a new mortgage deal.
 You may think your circumstances are unusual but, whatever your situation, lenders will usually consider an application.

 Here's what you need to know about remortgaging in unusual situations:

 - Can I remortgage if I own my house outright?

 - Can I remortgage when I'm over 60 or retired?

 - Can I remortgage if I'm self-employed or freelance?

 - Can I remortgage my shared ownership home?

 - Can I remortgage if I have negative equity?

 - Can I remortgage with the same lender?

 - Can I remortgage during a fixed term?